 Whether or not your state has adopted the new science standards, they have been released and are the talk of the science teaching community.

 Bozeman Science provides a free series of NGSS videos on each of the disciplinary core ideas.
-The videos give clear overviews of each standard as well as suggestions on how to teach the core ideas at the elementary, middle, and high school levels.
+The videos give a clear overview of each standard as well as suggestions on how to teach the core ideas at the elementary, middle, and high school levels.

 NGSS@NSTA provides current information about the implementation process and professional development opportunities, including free web seminars, to support science teachers looking to incorporate the standards into their curriculums.

-The National Academies Press offers several NGSS related publications useful for teachers, many of which can be download for free after creating an account.
+The National Academies Press offers several NGSS-related publications useful for teachers, many of which can be downloaded for free after creating an account.